ati07/backbone-experiment/Notes.md

 # View #
  - it is simplity a javascript object which holds the junk of UI.
- - It can be single item, entire list
+ - It can be single item, entire list etc.

 ### extend:
- - It is used to create custom methods, subclasess, property of View
+ - It is used to create custom methods, subclasses, property of View

 ### el:
- - All view has own DOM element. it's pointing to container element
+ - All view has own DOM element.
+It's pointing to container element.
+By default it's create own div tag.

 ### $el:
- - get all element of selector in array form
+ - get all element of provided selector in array form.

 ### template:
- - to insert the data dynamically we can use template formating
+ - By template method we can insert the data dynamically in DOM.

 ### render:
- -  render the HTML part
+ -  Render method we need to call to keep update the DOM.

 ### remove:
- - remove element from DOM
+ - By remove method we can delete view from DOM.

 ### events:
- - it's bind all DOM event in View like change, click etc.
+ - It's bind all DOM event in View like change, click etc. It's hold the key pair value where key has event name and selector where event will perform.
+And in value side it has method name.

 ### delegateEvents: